How to make referrals to the Counseling Services Center:

 Behavioral: You may observe the person acting in ways that are not ordinary and may be self-defeating.

 Faculty and staff can help by recognizing the crisis and facilitating a referral.
 You are not expected to act as a counselor; however, listening to the student with compassion may help you to assess their situation and make the referral process go more smoothly.
 Some suggestions include:

-Tell the secretary if it is an emergency.
-If the secretary does not know that this is a crisis situation, she will schedule the student in the next available appointment slot which matches the student's time availability.
-If the secretary is aware that the student is in crisis, she may cancel other appointments if necessary in order to get the student in on the same day.
-If the student is disoriented or anxious, you may want to walk with him/her to the CSC (located in the Walker Health Center building).
+Tell the office manager if it is an emergency.
+If the office manager does not know that this is a crisis situation, she will schedule the student in the next available appointment slot which matches the student's time availability.
+If the office manager is aware that the student is in crisis, she may be able to have the student meet with the crisis counselor on the same day.
+If the student is disoriented or anxious, you may want to walk with him/her/zir to the CSC (located in the Walker Health Center building).

 CSC staff can help faculty and staff by:

 Consulting with you regarding any concerns you may have about a student, and how to best approach the student